c97sr/idd/README.md

 I'd also like to find quarterly GDP data for Q2 to Q3 2020 to check the correlation between cumulative excess deaths and changes in GDP over that period.

+The main files I'm working in at the moment are: